varelaerick/Portfolio/index.md

 * Also was built three functions for the **Resampling Strategies**. **Random Under Sample**, **Random Over Sample** and **Tomek Links**.
 * Then, the main function was built  that tested all these variations into three different classification algos: **DecisionTreeClassifier**, **RandomForestClassifier**, **Extreme Gradient Boosting**.
 * Using **Hyperopt** i will tune the best model found by the previous function of each traffic medium and plot the feature importance and the best decision tree.
+* The code was recently commented on Kaggle and the code needs a adjustments.
 <br/>
 <br/>
 #### [Github Repositore](https://github.com/varelaerick/Google-Analytics-API-Ecommerce-Binary-Classification-Transactions) | [Kaggle Kernel](https://www.kaggle.com/erickvarela/ga-api-classification-ecommerce-transactions)